ILIAS-eLearning/ILIAS/Services/AssessmentQuestion/docs/readme.md

 );
 ```
 The Service needs following parameter:
 * An ILIAS Object Id - This Id will be saved as Container Object Id.
-With this Id it will be checked if the ILIAS Object ask for the authoring of a question is really responsible for this.
+With this Id it will be checked if the ILIAS Container ask for the authoring of a question in his responsibility.
 * An ActorId - ILIAS User Id - the Id is used for logging changes on the question.
-* A Backlink - The Linbk is used to display a link back to the calling object.
+* A Backlink - The Link is used to display a link back to the calling object.
 * An uuid object of the question - This is the only ID for getting a question from outside.
 It's not possible and not allowed to get the question by the database Id.
 You can quite easy get this uuid object by the consumer factory of the assessment question service.
 Also if you like to create a new question you will give a pre generated uuid.

 ### Create a question